R-Yadav123/Technica-Hackathon-Project/README.md

 # Technica-Hackathon-Project

 RUMoneyWize was created by college students, for college students.
+The slogan is "Where finance meets wizardry."
 RUMoneyWize was created at University of Maryland College Park's Technica Hacks 2023.
 The webpages has various functionalities and features.
 Its UI/UX includes the color pallete of scarlet colors.
 The webpage has a Home, Calculate Expenses, Resources, and Meet The Founders page.
 The website is user-friendly and easy to navigate.
 There is a navigation bar and a footer.
 The webpage was coded in HTML, CSS, and JavaScript, using the Repl.it framework.
 My team and I coded this project in less than 48 hours and our idea was able to come to